jmrr/phd_thesis/Viva/preparation.md

 ## 2. Mobile visual assistive apps: a description of the problem and motivation

  * Figure 4: There's some imperfect distribution of the 'within' 50 cm of the query.
  * What if Fig. 4 only shows within corridor results?
 Then the case should be that query and db from different corridors should be a much lower number.
- * What is $L_{\infinity}$ -type normalization?
+ * What is $L_{\infinity}$ -type normalisation?
+This is a special case of L_p normalisations where the max() of the vector to be normalised is taken.

 #### Similar approaches